PHeonix25/PHeonix25.github.io/_posts/2018-12-31-Wow-what-a-year.md

 Naturally, holidays and family-time made the top of the list & spending time with close friends, and extended family also made the top 5 ;)

-> "But that's obvious Pat!
-What are *you* going to do in 2019?
+_"But that's obvious Pat!
+What are **you** going to do in 2019?_

 One of the biggest things I put time into in 2018 was _events_; so much so that there's a section almost completely dedicated to it above - but (most) of those events also gave me energy.
 It motivates me to be able to tell a story to a crowd and helping them with some of their challenges from a stage, at a larger scale than just pair- or mob-programming allows.
 I suppose the next step of this would be hosting a workshop, or entering into consultancy, but I'm not interested in either of those steps just yet, so what better than spending time gathering fun stories to share with larger audiences, and finding the right way to share that with them in a way that they can relate to?

 Toward the end of 2018, with so many events confirmed in October-December, I put a pause on submitting proposals for other events, so that I could take a moment to figure out that this is what I wanted to do... as I wrote on my [Speaking](/speaking) page.
-Over the last week or so, I have resumed submitting proposals, and hope to take the stage at some of the same events that I attended or spoke-at last year: Techorama, Lead Developer London, DevTalks, PSConf, and possibly even a few new ones: FutureTech, DevDays, or possible even NDC?
+Over the last week or so, I have resumed submitting proposals, and hope to take the stage at some of the same events that I attended or spoke-at last year: Techorama, Lead Developer London, DevTalks, PSConf, and possibly even a few new ones: FutureTech, DevDays, or possibly even an NDC?

-## What comes next?
+## 2019, a year of... personal growth?

 Events isn't going to just be the focus for the year though.
 I still have a "day job" of being accountable for roughly 50 people spread across 6 teams (_naturally, with a new manager came a new structure_), and even though these Developers and Leads need me to enable/unblock/empower them, I am going to start putting a lot more focus on the role of the Leads in their teams, and what those Team Leads can do for their teams, hopefully saving me a lot of time that was spent on operational duties in 2018.